olintompf/olintompf/README.md

 Hello there!!

-I'm Olinto, currently pursuing a degree in Computer Science and continuously improving my programming skills through personal projects.print("\n")
+I'm Olinto, currently pursuing a degree in Computer Science and continuously improving my programming skills through personal projects.